bignallt07/td7-react-gallery-app/README.md

 3. Has a search functionality which allows users to search for their own images
 4. Allows browser history (back and forward) navigation

+## Config File
+To ensure app works, a config file was needed which store API key for the app to work.

 ## CSS Changes (see src - index.css)
 1. 3 Styles added to the body to create border (lines 5-8)